 If the home test is positive, a follow-up laboratory test will need to be done to confirm the results.
 For more information, call 678.373.8245.

 Test kits can be picked up in person or shipped.

 Our HIV/AIDS prevention specialists offer the following services:

 - Confidential HIV test (provided for free)

 - Free latex and non-latex condoms (male & female)

 - Free at-home HIV self-test kits

-To prepare for your visit to the Clinic, please print out, complete and sign the following forms:
+To speed-up your clinic visit, you may print out, complete and sign the following form::